paladin-t/my_basic/README.md

 ### Use standalone interpreter binary

 This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [OS X](output/my_basic_mac), it's efficient to download it and have a first impressive playground.
+Or you could make a build as follow.

+* Open the Visual Studio solution `my_basic.sln` on Windows, open the XCode solution `my_basic_mac.xcodeproj` on OS X, or use the `makefile` with "make" toolchain to build an interpreter binary

-To compile an interpreter binary for your own platform, please follow the steps.
+To compile an interpreter binary for your own platform manually, please follow the steps.

 * Retrieve at least `core` and `shell` folders for minimum build
 * Setup your compile toolchain configuration